What is an approved Academic Mentored Internship for credit?

 When can a student do an Internship for credit?

-Once a student accumulates 60 college credit hours (Junior level status), he/she can serve in an approved internship for credit.
+Once a student accumulates 60 college credit hours (30 must be OCC hours), he/she can serve in an approved internship for credit.
 Students may also be required to fulfill certain class pre-requisites before doing their internship.
 Students may arrange for non-credit internships at any time.

 Do students have to pay for Internship credits?